-The manufacturer of most membranes warranty the roof for 20 years and this is for residential.
-As for IB Roof, just one of many single-ply membrane manufacture offers the following for warranty”…offers up to a 25-year warranty on commercial buildings and a lifetime warranty on all residential projects.”
+The manufacturer of most membranes warranty the roof for 20 years.
+As for IB Roof, just one of many single-ply membrane manufacture offers the following for warranty”…offers up to a 25-year warranty on commercial buildings and a lifetime warranty on all projects.”

 Check the following websites for each manufacturer’s warranty offerings:

 - Mule-Hide Products

 The use of thermoplastic roofing membranes has grown dramatically over the past years… the proven track record of some products, the move to light colored “cool” materials, and the variety of systems available.

 The TPO is flammable claim…When in fact “TPO sheets contain colorant, flame retardants, UV absorbers and other proprietary substances to achieve desired physical properties.”

 “…roofing and decking membranes are engineered to exceed ASTM Standards … are tested for aging, chemical degradation, fire-resistance and microbiological resistance, etc.”